sorayamajdolashrafi/personal-ghosts-shop/README.md

                     const ghost = ghosts[i];
                 //2.
 Pass to your DOM generation function and capture reult in variable
                 //3.
 Append to the top-level list element.

+## Cart

+//notes:
+    1. Get the ghost id from the cart.
+    2. Loop through the ghosts array.
+    3 For each ghost check the id
+        - if it is a match with the item in the cart, grab the price
+        - if not, move on to the next item.
+    4. Store price
+    5. Get quantity from the cart object
+    6. store the quantity
+    7. totalPrice is now stored quantity x stored price.

+    findById function (id, array) {
+       // return 'the item whose id matches the supplied id';
+       // iterate/loop through the array

+       for (let item of array) {
+           if (item.id === id) {
+               return item;
+           }
+       }

+    }

+    expect.deepEqual(actual, expected) for comparing an object in TDD//

+## Design Cart
+    - Static design for cart table
+        - header
+            - product name
+            - quantity
+            - price total
+        - footer for order total.
+    - Button to place order.

+## Cart Data
+    - Write an array literal that contains object literals for a few ordered in the cart.
+        - Dummy data
+    - Export array.

+## TDD findById Function
+    - in utils.js write a function that connects the id to the ghost.name with the same id.
+        -return null if no match.
+    - might need expect.deepequal to complete test

+## TDD calcLineItem Function
+    - in utils.js write a function that takes the quantity and price and returns the total -Might need to round result with Math.round(amount * 100) /100

+## TDD DOM Render Function
+    - render-line-items.js
+    - This function takes a cart line item and puts into the html
+        - Copy html from the page
+        -